techidaily/site-activate-lock/source/_posts/in-2024-4-things-you-must-know-about-iphone-15-pro-max-activation-lock-by-drfone-ios.md

 **Tips:** During iCloud, we use it most for data backup to avoid data loss.
 But if you can't access your iCloud, maybe you are supposed to back up [your iPhone data to the computer](https://drfone.wondershare.com/backup-iphone/how-to-backup-iphone.html).

-## Part 2: How to bypass iCloud activation on iPhone with a smart tool? \[iOS 12.0~16.6\]

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gMS5pm0SQlQ?si=gasOo6p2agrVlIb7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: How to bypass iCloud activation on iPhone with a smart tool? \[iOS 12.0~16.6\]

 ### A fast and safe tool to unlock locked iCloud